marcsingleton/marcsingleton.github.io/content/posts/aalv.md

 }
 ```

-For these cases, memorizing "Don't return pointers except from malloc" isn't enough--the rule only makes sense once you understand the stack, the heap, and how they differ.
+For these cases, memorizing "Don't return pointers except from malloc" isn't enough---the rule only makes sense once you understand the stack, the heap, and how they differ.

 Here's another tricky example.